Coronavirus latest: 3.2 million more file for unemployment in US | DW | 07.05.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+South Korea: Korean Air pledged to reopen 19 international routes starting in June, including its links to Washington DC, Frankfurt, Beijing, Toronto, and Kuala Lumpur.
+It is one of the first companies to announce an uptick in its flights, signaling that the peak of the global pandemic might be over.
+The flagship airline had suspended over 90 percent of its flights amid the pandemic-triggered restrictions in late March.
+It currently offers 55 flights per week on 13 international routes compared to over 900 flights and 110 long-haul destinations before the crisis, according to the Korea Times.
+Turkish Airlines was also mulling a new flight plan this week that would see it gradually restart domestic flights in June and return to normal in the following four months.

+Singapore: Health authorities registered 741 new coronavirus infections in Singapore, the vast majority of them migrant workers, putting the country's total to 20,939.
+The migrant workers' community has been bearing the brunt of the pandemic in the wealthy island nation, where the authorities ordered them to isolate in their crowded dormitories.

-12:49 Some 3.2 million people were laid off in the US last week, fresh benefit claims figures have revealed.
-It is a slight decline on the previous week's number.
+12:49 Some 3.2 million people were laid off in the United States last week, fresh benefit claims figures have revealed.
+It is a slight decline from the previous week's number

 The new data brings the total number of claims filed to 33.5 million since the pandemic forced businesses to close their doors in mid-March.
 That is the equivalent of one in five US citizens.
 As recently as February, the unemployment rate had reached a 50-year low of just 3.5%.